 Study: Involving Parents in Education Helps Poor Preschoolers

-Parental involvement is effective for lower-income preschoolers’ cognitive development, according to a study published in The Proceedings of the National Academy of Sciences of the United States of America.
-This is yet another study showing that helping parents help their kids is effective, contrary to the findings of gold-standard studies, which find government preschool programs ineffective.
+Parental involvement is effective in improving lower-income preschoolers’ cognitive development, according to a study published in The Proceedings of the National Academy of Sciences of the United States of America.
+This is yet another study showing that helping parents help their kids is effective, whereas gold-standard studies find government preschool programs fail to achieve long-term improvements in children’s achievement.

 ‘Parents Engaging Child Development’